What is the APRN Compact for Multistate Licensure? Challenges & Opportunities

 Find NP Schools

-To practice as an advanced practice registered nurse (APRN), it is necessary to have a license in the state where the care is being provided.
+To practice as an advanced practice registered nurse (APRN), a license is required in the state where care is provided.
 In most cases, the licenses are issued by the state board of nursing, and requirements will vary by state.
 The qualifications required can also vary based on specialization, such as nurse practitioner (NP), certified nurse midwife (CNM), certified registered nurse anesthetist (CRNA), or clinical nurse specialist (CNS).

 Keep reading to learn more about the APRN compact, why there is so much opposition, and what the future might look like for the compact.

-Vicky Byrd, MSN is the chief executive officer of the Montana Nurses Association (MNA) and has been a registered nurse since 1989.
+Vicky Byrd is the chief executive officer of the Montana Nurses Association (MNA) and has been a registered nurse since 1989.
 She started her career as a certified pediatric nurse and, in 2002, moved forward with her professional development and became a certified oncology nurse.

 Byrd practiced as an oncology nurse until 2014, then transitioned to her nurse leadership role as CEO for MNA.
 At the national level, she leads the MNA members with their affiliation with the American Nurses Association, American Association of Nurse Practitioners, and American Federation of Teachers-Nurses and Health Professionals.
 In April 2019, she obtained her master of science in nursing, with a program study in nursing leadership and management.